calbu/ionic2/README.md

-# ionic2
+# marinarie

-Description of the project will be add soon !
+Test application which displays a questionaire and validates the responses.